Correctness Kernels of Abstract Interpretations: Introduction

 \section{Introduction}

-In static analysis and verification, model-driven \emph{abstraction refinement} has emerged in the last decade as a fundamental method for improving abstractions towards more precise yet efficient analyses.
-The basic idea is simple: given an abstraction modeling some observational behavior of the system to analyze, refine the abstraction in order to remove the artificial computations that may appear in the approximate analysis by considering how the concrete system behaves when false alarms or spurious traces are encountered.
-The general concept of using spurious counterexamples for refining an abstraction stems from the CounterExample-Guided Abstraction Refinement (CEGAR) paradigm~\cite{cgjlv00,cgjlv03}.
-The model here drives the automatic identification of prefixes of the counterexample path that do not correspond to an actual trace in the concrete model, by isolating abstract (failure) states that need to be refined in order to eliminate that spurious counterexample.
-Model-driven refinements, such as CEGAR, provide algorithmic methods for achieving abstractions that are complete (i.e., precise \cite{gq01,grs00}) with respect to some given property of the concrete model.
+In static analysis and verification, model-driven \emph{abstraction refinement} has emerged in the last decade as a key paradigm for enhancing abstractions towards more precise yet efficient analyses.
+The underlying basic idea is simple: given an abstraction $A$ modeling some approximate properties of a system to analyze, in order to remove some artificial computations that may arise in the analysis based on $A$ refine $A$ by considering how the concrete model actually behaves when false alarms or spurious traces are encountered.
+The general idea of using spurious counterexamples for refining an abstraction stems from the CounterExample-Guided Abstraction Refinement (CEGAR) paradigm~\cite{cgjlv00,cgjlv03}.
+The concrete model here drives the automatic identification of prefixes of the counterexample abstract path that do not correspond to an actual trace, by isolating abstract (failure) states that need to be refined in order to eliminate that spurious counterexample.
+Model-driven refinement strategies, such as CEGAR, provide algorithmic methods for achieving abstractions that are complete (i.e., precise \cite{gq01,grs00}) with respect to some given property of the concrete model.